-The participants are from the Avon Longitudinal Study of Parents And Children (ALSPAC), an ongoing prospective longitudinal birth cohort study based in SW England (17-19).
-Pregnant women resident in Avon, UK with expected dates of delivery 4/1/1991 to 12/31/1992 were invited to take part in the study.
-The initial number of pregnancies enrolled was 14,541 resulting in 13,988 children alive at 1-year of age.
-When the oldest children were approximately 7 years of age, an attempt was made to bolster the initial sample with eligible cases who had failed to join the study originally, ultimately increasing the number of enrolled pregnancies to 15,454, with 14,901 children alive at 1-year of age.
-The study website modelled with the larger sample enrolled in ALSPAC, and Boyd et al. (17) for a discussion of attrition in ALSPAC).
-Echocardiography was performed using an HDI 5000 ultrasound machine (Phillips Healthcare, Amsterdam, The Netherlands) equipped with a P4-2 Phased Array ultrasound transducer by one of two experienced echocardiographers using a standard examination protocol (21).
+The participants are from the UK's Avon Longitudinal Study of Parents And Children (ALSPAC), an ongoing prospective longitudinal birth cohort study (17-19).
+Pregnant women resident in Avon, with expected dates of delivery 4/1/1991 to 12/31/1992, were invited to take part in the study.
+14,541 pregnancies, resulting in 13,988 children alive at 1-year of age, were initially enrolled, later bolstered by further eligible cases who had failed to join the study originally, increasing the number of enrolled pregnancies to 15,454, with 14,901 children alive at 1-year of age.
+The study website contains details of all available data through a fully searchable data dictionary and variable search tool (20).